ajbogh/blather/README.md

 # Blather
 Blather is a speech recognizer that will run commands when a user speaks preset sentences.

+## DEPRECATION NOTICE

+**Blather is now deprecated**.
+If you are willing to take this project over you may.
+Please feel free to fork it and continue working on this.
+If you'd like to stay with the Python version you may attempt to add fixes to your forked copy, however I am not a Python expert and would not be able to help as much as I would like.

+I have now created a new version of this utility in Javascript, called "[Norman](https://github.com/ajbogh/norman)".
+If you'd like to have the same service-level functionality and are comfortable with Javascript and npm, then I recommend switching to this new version.

 ## Requirements
 1. pocketsphinx
 2. gstreamer-0.10 (and what ever plugin has pocket sphinx support)